-Very often the simple task of choosing an isolator requires more than just comparing the number of channels and the cost per point.
-To help you with this exercise, here are a few concepts to know when specifying a 4-20 mA isolator.
+Very often, the simple task of choosing an isolator requires more than just comparing the number of channels and the cost per point.
+To help you with this exercise, here are some concepts to know when you need to choose a 4-20 mA isolator.

-The lowest cost approach is a Two-Wire System using Output Loop Powered devices such as our 651T-0600.
+The lowest cost approach is a two-wire system using output loop-powered devices, such as our 651T-0600.
 This module steals power from the output loop to operate and control the 4-20mA loop to the load.
-Since the module requires an external output power source, it is characterized as having a Sinking Output.
+Since the module requires an external output power source, it is characterized as having a sinking output.
 For loads that have a powered input connection, the 651T-0600 provides the compatible circuit.
-See example # 1 below.

-If there is no power source on the output loop, then a 4-20mA isolator that powers the output loop is required.
+If there’s no power source on the output loop; choosing a 4-20mA isolator that powers the output loop is required.
 This type of isolator is characterized as having a Sourcing Output and there are two types.
 The lowest cost approach is a Two-Wire System using Input Loop Powered devices such as our 671T-0600.
 This module steals power from the input loop to operate and power the 4-20mA output loop to the load.
 If this device is not appropriate, then a four-wire device is available such as our 631T-0500.
-See example # 2 and #3 below to select the correct module.